robtweed/ewd-qoper8/guide.md

 ```

 Express will be watching for incoming HTTP POST requests with a URL path of /qoper8.
 The body of these requests will contain a JSON payload.
 Note the use of the standard bodyParser.json middleware to parse the JSON and make it available as req.body.
-This JSON payload is then handled by ewd-qoper8’s standard `handleMessage()` function.
+This JSON payload is then handled by ewd-qoper8's standard `handleMessage()` function.

 This queues the message and awaits the response from the ewd-qoper8 worker process to which the message was dispatched.
-The returned result object is provided to you in its callback function which then uses Express’s `res.send()` method to return it to the client.
+The returned result object is provided to you in its callback function which then uses Express's `res.send()` method to return it to the client.

 Try using a REST client (eg the Chrome Advanced REST Client extension), and POST to the URL /qoper8 a JSON payload such as this (Make sure the Content-Type is set to application/json):
 ```